 In that role, he serves as Lumina’s legal lead on strategic and programmatic matters, private foundation tax issues, and matters involving employee benefits, employment, intellectual property, reputational risk and a broad array of general corporate matters.

-Before joining Lumina in April 2011 Thomas spent more than six years in corporate law practice at Baker & Daniels (now Faegre Baker Daniels); five years as an education and workforce program consultant for clients including The City of Indianapolis and the Indianapolis Private Industry Council (IPIC); and more than three years as IPIC’s Associate Director for Youth and Young Adult Initiatives, where he supported and oversaw a number of federal and privately-funded education and workforce training initiatives that supported secondary and post-secondary education completion and employment for low-income and otherwise under-represented 18-29 year-olds.
+Before joining Lumina in April 2011, Major spent more than six years in corporate law practice at Baker & Daniels (now Faegre Baker Daniels); five years as an education and workforce program consultant for clients including the City of Indianapolis and the Indianapolis Private Industry Council (IPIC).

-Thomas earned his Bachelor of Arts Degree in Psychology from the University of Michigan-Ann Arbor, and his Juris Doctorate from the Indiana University Robert H. McKinney School of Law.
+Major earned a bachelor’s degree in psychology from the University of Michigan and his law degree from the Indiana University School of Law-Indianapolis.

-Thomas co-authored the book Becoming a Student-Ready College: A New Culture of Leadership for Student Success in 2016.
+He’s a co-author of Becoming a Student-Ready College: A New Culture of Leadership for Student Success, published in 2016.